havocp/xsbt-wiki/Commands.md

 # State and actions

 [State](https://github.com/harrah/xsbt/blob/0.9/main/State.scala) is the entry point to all available information in sbt.
-Key methods are
+Key methods:

-* `definedCommands: Seq[Command]`, which returns all registered Command definitions
+* `definedCommands: Seq[Command]` returns all registered Command definitions
-* `remainingCommands: Seq[String]`, which returns the remaining commands to be run
+* `remainingCommands: Seq[String]` returns the remaining commands to be run
-* `attributes: AttributeMap`, which contains generic data.
+* `attributes: AttributeMap` contains generic data.

-An action performs some work and transforms `State`.
+The action part of a command performs work and transforms `State`.
 The following sections discuss `State => State` transformations.
-As mentioned previously, a command typically handles a parsed value as well: `(State, T) => State`.
+As mentioned previously, a command will typically handle a parsed value as well: `(State, T) => State`.

 ## Command-related data

 A Command can modify the currently registered commands or the commands to be executed.
-This is done in the action part by modifying the (immutable) State provided to the command.
+This is done in the action part by transforming the (immutable) State provided to the command.
 A function that registers additional power commands might look like:

 ```scala